isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    server.

 -  ``-T file`` - specifies a configuration file to be tested. ``kea-dhcp4`` loads it, checks it, and exits.
-It performs extra checks beside what ``-t`` is doing, like establising database connections (lease backend, host reservations backend, configuration backend and forensic logging backend), hook libraries loading and configuration parsing, etc.
+It performs extra checks beyond what ``-t`` offers, such as establishing database connections (for the lease backend, host reservations backend, configuration backend, and forensic logging backend), loading hook libraries, parsing configurations, etc.
-   It does not open unix or TCP/UDP sockets, neither does it open or rotate files, as all these actions could interfere with a running process on the same machine.
+   It does not open UNIX or TCP/UDP sockets, nor does it open or rotate files, as any of these actions could interfere with a running process on the same machine.

 -  ``-v`` - displays the Kea version and exits.